Shekhar-Joshi07/Get-In-Touch/README.md

 <!-- Contact -->
 ## 📞 Contact

-Connect with us!
-We'd love to hear from you.
+Connect with me!
+I'd love to hear from you.

 - Email: [gmail address](shekharjoshi64320@gmail.com)
 - LinkedIn: [@shekharjoshi07](https://www.linkedin.com/in/shekharjoshi07/)